Victor Weisskopf: Biography

 At MIT, he encouraged students to ask questions, and even in undergraduate physics courses, taught his students to think like physicists, not just to memorize the equations of physics.
 He was a memorable teacher, and delighted in posing "Fermi questions" and then helping students to work out approximate answers.
 For example, he would ask the maximum possible height of a mountain on the Earth, calculated from known basic physical constants.
-It took him about half an hour to work through an explanation of his computations, with the end result being of the same order of magnitude as the known height of Mount Everest.
-For an encore, he would quickly work out the analogous answers for Mars, and then Jupiter; when Mars Orbiter survey results later became available, they were consistent with his computed elevation.
-For his finale, he would compute the energy released by dropping a bowling ball off the highest theoretical mountain on Jupiter.
+It took him about half an hour to work through an explanation of his computations, with the result being of the same order of magnitude as the known height of Mount Everest.
+For an encore, he would quickly work out the analogous answers for Mars and Jupiter (when the Mars Orbiter survey results later became available, they were consistent with his computed elevation).
+For his finale, he would compute the energy released by rolling a bowling ball down the highest theoretical mountain on Jupiter.

 Weisskopf was a co-founder and board member of the Union of Concerned Scientists.
 He served as director-general of CERN from 1961 to 1966.
 In 1966 a Festschrift was published in his honor.

 Weisskopf was awarded the Max Planck Medal in 1956 and the Prix mondial Cino Del Duca in 1972, the National Medal of Science (1980), the Wolf Prize (1981) and the Public Welfare Medal from the National Academy of Sciences (1991).

 Weisskopf was a member of the National Academy of Sciences and the American Philosophical Society.
 He was president of the American Physical Society (1960–61) and the American Academy of Arts and Sciences (1976–1979).

 He was appointed by Pope Paul VI to the 70-member Pontifical Academy of Sciences in 1975, and in 1981 he led a team of four scientists sent by Pope John Paul II to talk to President Ronald Reagan about the need to prohibit the use of nuclear weapons.